thethyka/Odyssey-ROV-Interface/docs/toolkit.md

     - WARNING → Yellow
     - CRITICAL → Red
   - **Flashing behavior**: When severity is `WARNING` or `CRITICAL`, the banner should flash to draw attention.
+  - **Note for Frontend**: A state can change very quickly (e.g., from WARNING to CRITICAL, then back to NOMINAL after an operator action).
+The frontend should handle these rapid transitions gracefully to avoid a jarring or confusing user experience.

 ---